-Once again the starting point will be “up in the Sierras” at 7100 feet in Bear Valley!
+Once again the starting point will be “up in the Sierras” at 7100 feet.
 This year's route will be essentially the same as last year, with some minor tweaking and simplifying, just to give the route director something to do!

-For those who purchased a bus ticket, we’ll gather Saturday morning in San Jose for the bus ride to Bear Valley.
-In the afternoon we will open registration at Bear Valley where you will be given your jersey, route sheets, and other material.
+For those who purchased a bus ticket, we’ll gather Saturday morning in San Jose for the bus ride to our start location.
+In the afternoon we will open registration where you will be given your route sheets, and other material.
 A welcome reception will be held, followed by a dinner that evening.

 Day one has granite outcroppings, lush meadows, very tall pine trees and upper Gold Country byways and vistas seldom seen by the tourist crowds.
-The initial 45 mile descent from Bear Valley will give you a thrill.
-Today's route will take you through the wonderful little towns of Murphys, Angels Camp, San Andreas and Mokelumne Hill.
-While there are no steep climbs today, the many small uphills will still add up to a noticeable challenge.
+The initial 45 mile descent from the start location will give you a thrill.
+Today's route will take you through beautiful rustic terrain with amazing vistas.
+While there are no extremely steep climbs today, the many small uphills will still add up to a noticeable challenge.
 Be sure to rest, refuel and rehydrate often as you visit our two well placed rest stops and explore the many shops and services available in the towns you will pass through in between.
 Although the elevation at our destination in Jackson is almost 6,000 feet below Bear Valley, you will still be climbing nearly 5,000 feet today, which means the total descending will be over 11,000 feet in 70+ miles.
 Ya can't do that in Kansas!
 See map and links.